Facilities Master Planning (2023-2024)

 In alignment with our strategic plan initiative to secure our long-term future, the Belmont-Redwood Shores School District (BRSSD) is working with Dreiling Terrones Architecture (DTA) to prepare a long-term, 10-year Facilities Master Plan that will include all seven of our schools as well as the District Office.
 This plan will inform any near-term capital improvements and guide long-term planning for the District’s facilities.

-The Facilities Master Plan, started in September 2023 and to be completed in June 2024, will consist of the following parts:
+The Facilities Master Plan, which started in September 2023, completed in June 2024, and adopted by the Board of Trustees in September 2024, consists of the following parts:

 Component 1: Facilities Needs Assessment

-BRSSD will work with DTA and its consulting engineers to visit and document all of the campuses within the District to understand the current conditions of the facilities, as well as engage the broader community through a series of workshops and digital surveying.
+BRSSD worked with DTA and its consulting engineers to visit and document all of the campuses within the District to understand the current conditions of the facilities, as well as engage the broader community through a series of workshops and digital surveying.

 Community Workshop Dates: